Email communications is criminally underrated.

 And it gets worse:

-So many companies are struggling to put out their periodical newsletters.
+So many companies are struggling to put out their periodic newsletters.
 So many marketing departments scramble to write newsletter content that makes sense to the subscribers.
 Many traditional companies have chosen the insanely boring route of posting headlines and snippets from their latest newsroom or blog updates.

 And with all of the hype around various social networks, one might think that email marketing should at least be a thing of the past.
 However, such a conclusion couldn’t be more wrong.
 Email marketing is still — and will likely continue to be — the most potent of digital marketing channels.